 One bandwagon that anti-theists have jumped on is to claim that if theists can claim that their belief in God is basic, then just anybody at all can do this in regard to their belief in just anything.
 Here’s one popular version of that objection: In the comic strip Peanuts, the character Linus believes that there exists a Great Pumpkin who rises from the pumpkin patch every Halloween and rewards good children with presents.
 If Christians get to think that belief in God can be properly basic, then why couldn’t a person (like Linus) think that belief in the Great Pumpkin is properly basic, and so claim the right to believe it even though he cannot produce evidence for the belief’s truth?

 In spite of the widespread acclaim that this objection gets, I think that it’s trivially easy to show what’s wrong with the objection.
 Here’s the response to the Great Pumpkin objection: Properly basic beliefs are not groundless.
-They are brought about in the appropriate way by being in the right circumstances (and functioning correctly).
+They are brought about in the appropriate way by being in the right circumstances (and by having your belief-forming faculties functioning correctly).
 So when you are in the circumstances of being appeared to “treely,” you form a belief like “I see a tree.”
 When you are having past memories of eating eggs, you form the belief that you ate eggs.
 True, if the circumstances you’re in are such that the Great Pumpkin really exists and has created us in such a way that we function properly by believing in him, then when we form the belief that the great Pumpkin exists, that belief is warranted and it can indeed be said to be properly basic.
 But how is this a problem for theism being construed as properly basic if true?

 The Great Pumpkin Objection is an attempt to show that Plantinga’s understanding of theism as a properly basic belief can be reduced to absurdity, but the objection does no such thing.
 Plantinga’s explanation of properly basic beliefs was never intended to show that theism is true.
 All it shows is that if the God that he believes in does exist, then there’s a defensible account of how belief in this God can be properly basic.
 But likewise, if it were true that the great pumpkin did exist and the way that he interacts with creation likewise provides an account of how pumpkinism can be properly basic, fine.
 What this tells us – and this was really Plantinga’s point, is that you can’t dismiss the rationality of belief in God (or the great Pumpkin, if he is said to do these things), without first dismissing the truth of the belief, by declaring that in fact God does not do these things, or has not made the world this way, so that really belief in him cannot be properly basic after all.